+WRITING ASSIGNMENT POLICY: Short written assignments consist of 25% of your final grade.
 Written assignments consist of 500-word essays, there will be six (6) of these essays assigned throughout the semester, plus one extra credit writing assignment.
 If you do not complete the extra credit assignment, your grade will be reflected as earned with the six (6) standard assignments.
 Please refer to specific assignment details for further information.
 Assignments will be based on comparing and contrasting ideas presented in the lectures and course readings.
 Again, you will receive zero (0) points if any content from another student or the internet is copied.
 The rubric for each assignment and the extra credit assignment is given in full detail in e- Learning.
+All writing assignments MUST follow proper formatting and citations (see above).

-PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of classes (December 5, 2018, 11:59 pm).
-Again, leave yourself enough time to upload your submissions and consider technical difficulties.
+PRESENTATION PROJECT POLICY: The course presentation project comprises 30% of your final grade and consists of one 18 slide PowerPoint that you will submit on the last day of classes (April 22,2020 at 11:59 pm).
+NO LATE ASSIGNMENTS WILL BE ACCEPTED FOR THE FINAL PROJECT